LumitoLuma/LumitoLuma/README.md

 ## Repositories I am working in (that are not published)

--   WinSudo - Sudo tool for Windows (moreless)
+-   WinSudo - (Moreless) The Sudo tool for Windows

 ## Contributing to my repositories
 If you want to contribute to my repositories, please contact me through [www.lumito.net/contact](https://lumito.net/contact) or open a Pull Request.